 If we keep doing the same things we’ll keep getting the same results.
 This is a chance for you to choose to do things differently, to make work better.

 It’s going to be a bumper event with mince pies and, of course, chocoloate included!
 And as usual, all profits will be going to TwentyTwenty so they can continue to do their great work.
-And all for less than £30!
+All this for less than £27!

 We’d love to see you there!